Practical tips and tools for growing a business

 How to determine the value of your company

-Usually, a company valuation is required as part of a business transaction, for example, when selling a company, buying/merging with another company or attracting investment .
+Usually, a company valuation is required as part of a business transaction, for example when selling a company, buying/merging with another company or attracting investment .
 You can also calculate the approximate value of your company yourself, however, business partners can value the opinion of experienced company appraisers, including Capitalia, more highly.
 Therefore, below we present different methods of how the value of the company is determined and how it is practically possible to improve it.

 The income method predicts the company's financial performance in the future and determines (capitalizes) the value of future income in the present form.
 The working principle of this method stems from the fact that receiving EUR 100 now is more valuable than after 1 year, because during this one year it would be possible to invest these hundred euros (for example, in a deposit) and get a larger amount of money at the end of the year.
 So, in simple words, if a company promises to earn EUR 100 in one year, then the revenue method determines how many euros this future revenue is worth now.
 The more risk a company's future earnings are exposed to, the bigger the "discount" should be applied to the company's future earnings.
-For example, if the company's future income were as safe as a deposit in a bank whose rate could be, for example, 10%, then the present value of 1 year's future profit in the amount of EUR 100 would be EUR 100/(1+10%) or EUR 90.90.
-So the income method states that I would not care if I receive EUR 90.90 now or a company income of EUR 100 a year from now.
+For example, if the company's future income was as safe as a deposit in a bank whose rate could be, for example, 10%, then the present value of 1 year's future profit in the amount of EUR 100 would be EUR 100/(1+10%) or EUR 90.90.
+So the income method states that I would not care whether I receive EUR 90.90 now or a company income of EUR 100 a year from now.
 Based on this basic principle, the future income of the company is predicted and the sum of the present value of all these incomes is determined.
 The main disadvantage of this method is the difficulty associated with forecasting future income, as well as determining the necessary "discount" (or capitalization rate) for the company's future income.

 In order to improve the value of the company according to this method, it is necessary to work on the guarantee of future revenues - to conclude cooperation agreements for longer terms, to attract stable customers with a long operating history who would have a low risk of bankruptcy.
 However, future earnings can never be fully predicted - in a changing economic and political situation, even the most secure and reliable future earnings can become risky.